ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 In other words, a test function signature should look like this:
 `void test<any_name_you_like>(void)`.

+### Preprocessing behavior for tests

+Ceedling and CMock are advanced tools that both perform fairly sophisticated parsing.

+However, neither of these tools fully understand the entire C language, especially C's preprocessing statements.

+If your test files rely on macros and `#ifdef` conditionals, there's a good chance that Ceedling will break on trying to process your test files, or, alternatively, your test suite will not execute as expected.

+Similarly, generating mocks of header files with macros and `#ifdef` conditionals can get weird.

+Ceedling includes an optional ability to preprocess test files and header files before executing any operations on them.
+See the `:project` ↳ `:use_test_preprocessor`).
+That is, Ceedling will expand preprocessor statements in test files before generating test runners from them and will expand preprocessor statements in header files before generating mocks from them.

+This ability uses `gcc`'s preprocessing mode and the `cpp` preprocessor tool to strip down / expand test files and headers to their applicable content which can then be processed by Ceedling and CMock.
+They must be in your search path if Ceedling’s preprocessing is enabled.
+Further, Ceedling’s features are directly tied to these tools' abilities and options.
+They should not be redefined for other toolchains.

 ### Execution time (duration) reporting in Ceedling operations & test suites

 #### Ceedling’s logged run times